 Every one is rushing around, picking up as fast as they can, laughing, and competing!
 Then after the fifteen minutes, I just finish up whatever is left.

 Most of the time, my family keeps helping until it’s done, but sometimes they don’t.
 When they don’t, I choose to be grateful for the work they did and finish up with a smile on my face.

-Action step #2: Ask your family to help, promise it will only be for 15 minutes and make it a contest.
+Action step #2 to enjoy your time at home: Ask your family to help, promise it will only be for 15 minutes and make it a contest.